 - The Competition – a view on alternatives that might be solving the same need or be quite similar to your approach.
 Ultimately, you need to answer why you and only you?

-Each piece of the Value Proposition can (and will) shift over time.
+Each piece of the value proposition can (and will) shift over time.
 What it looks like at the start of the process won’t (or shouldn’t) be what it looks like at the end.
-Change is part of the process.
-It’s customers that will give us the insight as to how well the Value Proposition works.
+Change is part of the product delivery process.
+It’s customers that will give us insights as to how well the value proposition works.

 Defining, refining and managing fit to explore

-In a previous post I talked about how to really define good MVPs.
+In a previous post, we talked about how to really define good MVPs.
 They should connect to specific goals on a journey to learn, create insight and deliver value.
 This will lead you to explore different fits.
 In the MVP post, I shared three fits.
 There is, however, typically a fourth.
-They’re all important to get to Product-Market Fit.
+They’re all important to get to product-market fit.